kujiy/docker-connect-host-to-guest/README.md

 ````
 You can access your container from your host os by container's name.

-Add Docker container names and IPs into /etc/hosts of Docker Host OS
+This tool adds docker container names and IPs into /etc/hosts of Docker Host OS.

-Update /etc/hosts of Docker Host OS to access its containers by container's name
+(This tool updates /etc/hosts ofyour Docker Host OS to access its containers by container's name.)

 # Description